matthieu-hackwitharts/claroline-CVEs/csrf/csrf.md

-# Admin account takeover (CSRF) via XSS because of arbitrary file upload (version : 13.5.7)
+# Admin account takeover (CSRF) via XSS because of arbitrary file upload (CVE-2022-37160)

 Claroline Connect is affected by a CSRF vulnerability, because of missing CSRF tokens or other protection means.
 This CSRF can be triggered via the Claroline's API, by combining an XSS vulnerability (like svg maybe ?) with a fetch request to the API.
 An arbitrary user with admin rights can be created by triggering the XSS from an admin user.